vijaylama/serverless-netlify-demo/README.md

-# Eleventy Data Tutorial
+# Serverless Functions + Netlify Demo and Tutorial

-This is the repo used in my article on Architecting Data in Eleventy.
+This is the repo used in my workshop on Serverless Functions using Netlify.

 To use it, clone it, then run `npm install`.